zenml-io/mlstacks/gcp-minimal/README.md

     zenml stack recipe pull <stack-recipe-name>
     ```

+3. 🎨 Customize your deployment by editing the default values in the `locals.tf` file.
+Make sure you add the correct GCP project in the `project_id` variable.

-3. 🚀 Deploy the recipe with this simple command.
+4. 🚀 Deploy the recipe with this simple command.

     ```shell
     zenml stack recipe deploy <stack-recipe-name>
     ```
+    In case you get a `PermissionDenied` error while executing this command, simply make the file mentioned in the error executable by running the following command.

+    ```shell
+    sudo chmod +x <path-to-file>
+    ```

-4. You'll notice that a ZenML stack configuration file gets created automatically!
+5. You'll notice that a ZenML stack configuration file gets created automatically!
 To use the deployed infrastructure, just run the following command to have all of the resources set as your current stack 🤯.

     ```shell
     zenml stack import <path-to-the-created-stack-config-yaml>